-jointly and severally, agree to accept all responsibility for loss or damage to any person or entity, including but not limited to District, its officers, agents, and employees, and to defend, indemnify, hold harmless, reimburse and release District, its officers, agents, and employees, from and against any and all actions, claims, damages, disabilities, liabilities and expenses, including but not limited to attorneys' fees and the cost of litigation incurred in the defense of claims as to which this indemnity applies or incurred in an action by District to enforce the indemnity provisions herein, whether arising from personal injury, Property damage or economic loss of any type, that may be asserted by any person or entity,], arising out of or in connection with the Project and/or this including Agreement, whether or not there is concurrent negligence on the part of District, but, to the extent required by law, excluding liability due to the sole or active negligence or willful misconduct of District.
-If there is a possible obligation to indemnify, duties to defend exist, jointly and severally, regardless of whether it is ultimately determined that there is not a duty to indemnify.
-District shall have the right to select its own legal counsel at the expense of subject to approval, which approval shall not be unreasonably withheld.
+[Co-Applicants], jointly and severally, agree to accept all responsibility for loss or damage to any person or entity, including but not limited to District, its officers, agents, and employees, and to defend, indemnify, hold harmless, reimburse and release District, its officers, agents, and employees, from and against any and all actions, claims, damages, disabilities, liabilities and expenses, including but not limited to attorneys' fees and the cost of litigation incurred in the defense of claims as to which this indemnity applies or incurred in an action by District to enforce the indemnity provisions herein, whether arising from personal injury, Property damage or economic loss of any type, that may be asserted by any person or entity, including [Co-Applicants], arising out of or in connection with the Project and/or this Agreement, whether or not there is concurrent negligence on the part of District, but, to the extent required by law, excluding liability due to the sole or active negligence or willful misconduct of District.
+If there is a possible obligation to indemnify, [Co-Applicants'] duties to defend exist, jointly and severally, regardless of whether it is ultimately determined that there is not a duty to indemnify.
+District shall have the right to select its own legal counsel at the expense of [Co-Application], subject to [Co-Application] approval, which approval shall not be unreasonably withheld.